Library Services Code of Conduct

 Your safety and security

-To ensure your safety and security whilst using the facilities, we operate closed circuit television cameras and engage staff to undertake routine patrols.
-It is your responsibility to follow University health and safety procedures.
+To ensure your safety and security whilst using the facilities, we operate closed circuit television cameras and engage staff to undertake routine patrols and bring any concerns to your attention when necessary.

-To ensure your own security and that of your belongings, you should:
+To ensure your own security and that of your belongings, please follow these guidelines:

-- Label your own property and valuables and keep them with you at all times.
+- Do not leave your property and valuables unattended.
+Keep them with you always.
 Unattended bags will be considered a security risk and may be removed

 - Be vigilant and report anybody acting suspiciously